Ofcom: Telephone and broadband

 Ofcom regulates the UK telecoms sector, defining and enforcing the conditions by which all mobile and fixed-line phone and broadband companies must abide.
-These 'general conditions' are wide-ranging rules relating to matters such as telephone numbering, emergency services, sales, marketing and interconnection standards.
+These "general conditions" are wide-ranging rules relating to matters such as telephone numbering, emergency services, sales, marketing and interconnection standards.
+General condition 14.4 requires communications providers to maintain a complaints handling code approved by Ofcom, and general condition 14.7 requires an approved alternative dispute resolution (ADR) scheme to be in place.
 Ofcom's investigation unit monitors compliance with the conditions and resolves disputes between providers.

 Ofcom is also the competition authority for telecoms, enforcing remedies in markets where it believes dominant operators may have a potentially harmful influence on competition or consumers.
 One of its most high-profile interventions was to require BT to split its wholesale and retail arms into separate companies, bringing about the creation of Openreach which supplies wholesale services to both BT Retail and competing providers.

 On 1 July 2015, Ofcom made a number of changes to the way phone calls to UK service numbers would be charged.
 Under the new legislation, which was promoted by an information campaign entitled UK Calling, call charges must be clearly stated on all materials that advertise a service number.
 The changes came after research found that callers are often confused about service call charges, and thus can avoid calling these numbers.
 The July 2015 changes also saw 'freephone numbers' 0800 and 0808 become free to call from both mobiles and landlines.

 In March 2016, Ofcom launched an interactive "Mobile coverage and fixed broadband checker", allowing people to check mobile coverage and broadband speeds via their post code.

 Spectrum licensing and protection

-Ofcom is responsible for the management, regulation, assignment and licensing of the electromagnetic spectrum in the UK, and licenses portions of it for use in television and radio broadcasts, mobile phone transmissions, private communications networks, wireless devices and so on.
+Ofcom is responsible for the management, regulation, assignment and licensing of the electromagnetic spectrum in the UK, and licences portions of it for use in television and radio broadcasts, mobile phone transmissions, private communications networks, wireless devices and so on.
 The process of licensing varies depending on the type of use required.
 Some licences simply have to be applied and paid for; other commercial licences are subject to a bidding process.
 Most of the procedures in place have been inherited from the systems used by the previous regulators.
 However, Ofcom may change some of these processes in future.

 Ofcom protects the radio spectrum in a number of ways: